alicebob/wikiundump/README.md

     A∴A∴                        -> /a/_/a/A∴A∴
     Template:Abbreviations      -> /Template/a/b/b/Template:Abbreviations
     Template:AA                 -> /Template/a/a/_/Template:AA
     Templater:AA                -> /t/e/m/Templater:AA

-The namespaces are saved in .../namespaces.json.
-Later, when loading files, it is needed to know what are namespaces and what just page names with a ':' in them.
+The list of namespaces is saved in .../namespaces.json.
+Later, when finding files, it is needed to know what pages have namespace prefixes and what pages happen to have a ':' in their name.
 You also need to know the case rules for each namespace.

 # Redirects